nikoelt/WhisperAttack/README.md

-# WhisperAI for VoiceAttack - OpenAI Whisper integration for VoiceAttack
+# OpenAI Whisper integration for VoiceAttack

 This is a fork for further integration of **KneeboardWhisper** by the amazing creator [@BojoteX](https://github.com/BojoteX/KneeboardWhisper).
 A special thank you goes to **hradec**, whose original script used Google Voice Recognition, and **@SeaTechNerd83** for helping combine the two approaches.